10 Things That Make a Woman Threatening to Other Women

 Why Women Feel Threatened (and How to Get Over It)

 There is a difference between feeling threatened and feeling intimidated.
 The difference is fear.
-When a woman feels threatened, she is afraid that you will take (or try to take) something she has (her man, her confidence, her best friend, the role she has established in her group, etc.) or wants (like a promotion, a future boyfriend, etc.).
-In any case, these threatened feelings always stem from our own insecurity.
-We don’t fear the things we are secure in.
-When a beautiful woman walks in the room, we may be intimidated, we may be jealous, but we won’t feel threatened unless we are insecure about our own looks or our own marriage.
-Threat (along with the insecurity it stems from) brings out the worst in us.
-We shut down and lash out when we let insecurity get the best of us.
+When a woman feels threatened, she is afraid that you will take (or try to take) something she has (including her man, her confidence, her best friend, the role she has established in her group, etc.) or something she wants (like a promotion, a future boyfriend, etc.).
+In any case, these threatened feelings usually stem from our own insecurities.
+People don’t fear losing the things they are secure about.
+When a beautiful woman walks in the room, we may feel intimidated or jealous, but we won’t feel threatened unless we are insecure about our own looks.
+Feeling threatened can bring out the worst in us.
+We may shut down or lash out when we let insecurity get the best of us.

-To the threatening women out there, let me offer you my solemn condolences.
-It’s tough being alone.
-I guess you have your striking beauty and outstanding IQ as a consolation prize?
-All jokes aside, I share these insights in hopes that you will move forward with a newfound awareness and will practice humbleness, kindness, and gentleness with the women around you.
-Go the extra mile to prove that you are more than a pretty face, that your life is not as perfect as it seems, and that you need friends, too.
-Your attackers strike out of fear, despising parts of themselves more than they could ever despise you.
+If you're being ostracized by other women, let me offer my condolences to you.
+It’s tough being singled out.
+Even if your positive traits alienate some people, you still have your striking beauty and outstanding I.Q. as consolation prizes.
+All jokes aside, I hope that you will move forward with a newfound awareness of your appealing traits, and I hope you will practice humility, kindness, and gentleness with the women around you.
+If you feel that you're being unfairly judged for your positive qualities, consider going the extra mile to prove that you are more than a pretty face, and that your life is not as perfect as it seems.
+You need and deserve good friends just as much as any other person.
+Envious, insecure people may pick on you out of fear, and people who act that way probably dislike parts of themselves more than they could ever despise you.